vlebert/bubbleio/README.md

 This python package is a toolset to query Bubble.io API.
 This package uses [Pandas](https://pandas.pydata.org/) DataFrame to returns results.

+**⚠ Warning**: This project is quite new (october 2021), and breaking changes may appears until version 1.0

 ## Installation

 ```